 Marlous van Waijenburg

-Keywords: Sub-Saharan Africa, colonialism, economic growth, living standards, fiscal capacity
+Keywords: Sub-Saharan Africa, colonialism, economic growth, living standards, taxation

 Topic: "Financing the African State.
 The Development and Transformation of African Fiscal Systems in the Long Twentieth Century"